 Artifacts are a great way to give your creatures flying.
 Like the keyword itself, this is an old combination that dates back to MTG’s earliest days, with Flying Carpet.
-As I’m writing this, Wings of Hubris, Zephyr Boots, and Maul of the Skyclaves are all Standard-legal artifacts that give the equipped creatures flying as well as other buffs.
+As I’m writing this, Wings of Hubris, Zephyr Boots, and Maul of the Skyclaves all give the equipped creatures flying as well as other buffs.

 Does Black Have Flying Creatures?

 Although black doesn’t have as many flying creatures as blue or white, it does have some.
 The flagship black creatures, Demons, typically have flying.
 They’re often larger creatures that can win you the game if used properly.
 Burning-Rune Demon and Eradicator Valkyrie are powerful black fliers that are currently Standard-legal.